pezra/blog/config-files/text.md

 You always end up needing non-declarative bits in your configuration.
 Everyone realizes this at some point.
-So much so that the most common pattern for YAML configuration files in Ruby is for them to support [ERB][] (a way to embed Ruby in non-Ruby files).
+So much so that the most common pattern for YAML configuration files in Ruby is for them to support [ERB][] as a way to embed Ruby.

-ERB is a really great technology but using it in this way is a waste.
-The most common use of ERB is for generating HTML pages.
-The static parts in plain HTML and the dynamic parts generated using embedded ERB fragments.
-But we configuration we don't have to use a standard format.
-We can bring the full power of the host environment to bear to solve our configuration problem.

-For simple cases, or situations where you are the only user, you could just have configuration files be pure Ruby but produce a hash structure like the YAML+ERB version does.
+Rather than implement multi-pass configuration file loading you could just have configuration files be pure Ruby but produce a hash structure like the YAML+ERB version does.

-    database[:development] = {
+    databases = {
+      :development => {
         :adapter  => :mysql,
         :database => 'my_app_development',
         :username => 'my_app',
         :password => '',
         :socket   => File.exist?('var/run/mysqld/mysqld.sock') ? 'var/run/mysqld/mysqld.sock' : '/tmp/mysql.sock'
+      },
+      ⋮
     }

-    ⋮

-That is nothing to write home about but it is superior to the YAML+ERB version because it is more powerful and extensible and it takes even less code to implement.
+That is nothing to write home about but it is dead simple to implement.
+Simpler even than the YAML+ERB approach.
+And it is superior to the YAML+ERB version because it is more powerful and extensible.

-I generally prefer to create a small DSL for the configuration.
-The results can be much more pleasant and DRY than the hash oriented approaches.
-Consider this alternative
+Rather than trying to map configurations onto a set of name value pairs, i prefer to create a small DSL for the configuration.
+The results of adapting the language to the configuration that needs to be expressed is significantly more pleasant and DRY than the hash oriented approaches.
+Consider the following

     database {
       adapter   = mysql
       database  = 'my_db_#{RAILS_ENV}'
       user_name = 'my_app'
       password  = ''
-      socket    = File.exist?('var/run/mysqld/mysqld.sock') ? 'var/run/mysqld/mysqld.sock' : '/tmp/mysql.sock'
+      socket    = File.exist?('/var/run/mysqld/mysqld.sock') ? '/var/run/mysqld/mysqld.sock' : '/tmp/mysql.sock'

       env('production') {
         host = 'db1.my_org.invalid'
       }
     }

-This is a lot clearer, simpler and less repetitive.
-In addition, the users can do anything they need to because they have access to the full power of the host language.
-This DSL would be a little more difficult to implement that the YAML+ERB approach, but not much.
+That is a lot clearer, simpler and less repetitive.
+In addition, users can do anything they need to because they have access to the full power of the host language.
+This DSL would be a little more difficult to implement that the hash oriented approach, but not much.
 For that additional bit of effort you get a huge improvement in usability and power.
 Your users are worth that effort.

 [erb]: http://www.ruby-doc.org/stdlib/libdoc/erb/rdoc/classes/ERB.html